An Introduction to Quantum Computing, Without the Physics: Black-box search: Grover's algorithm

-\optbox{ Carrying out the matrix multiplications will confirm that the circuit on the right in Figure \ref{fig:cz} implements exactly the C$Z$ matrix as defined above.
-Thus, the controlled $Z$ gate can be easily realized with available gates.
+Notice that in the two-qubit case ($n = 2$), the two circuits depicted in Figure \ref{fig:cz} are equivalent: carrying out the matrix multiplications will confirm that the circuit on the right in Figure \ref{fig:cz} implements exactly the C$Z$ matrix as defined above.
+Thus, the controlled $Z$ gate can be easily realized with a CNOT and two Hadamard gates.
+If we have access to the C${}^{n-1}Z$ gate, we can write: